Old Town Walking Tour

 - Built in 1845, this former jail is one of the smallest and oldest structures of its kind remaining in Canada.

-- Located at 12 Lakeport Road, this building was constructed in 1860 by Bernard McGrath and Nathan Pawling.
-Many renovations and additions over the years have enhanced its prominence at this corner.
-It has always been used as a hotel and has also been known as Houston's Hotel and the Union House.
+- The former site of the Port Mansion which was constructed in 1860 by Bernard McGrath and Nathan Pawling.
+Many renovations and additions over the years enhanced its prominence at this corner until it was demolished in 2012.
+Always used as a hotel, it was also known as Houston's Hotel and the Union House.

 - 7. 14 Lakeport Road

-- Currently being used as a pizza parlour, this building was built in l880.
-A chandlery and telegraph office are among former uses.
+- This building was built in l880.
+A chandlery, telegraph office and pizza parlour are among former uses.
 The shingled projecting second storey is an interesting feature.

 - 8. 18 Lakeport Road*